lschenc41/PID_GameBoy/README.md

 ok, and we detect it using holes

-every quadrent is equidistant, so lets have a
+every quadrant is equidistant, so lets have a

 ``` arduino
 #define NUM_OF_HOLES //#ofHoles